-Rory McIlroy Wins Invitational But Tiger Woods Gets More Attention
+After Years Wandering A Golf Desert, Tiger Woods Stages A Dramatic Comeback

 His competitors out on the course, like Bryson DeChambeau, felt it too.

-"Oh it was amazing," DeChambeau said.
-"I told my caddie, Tim, in the 11th fairway, I'm like 'man, Tiger's doing it!'
+"Oh, it was amazing," DeChambeau said.
+"I told my caddie, Tim, in the 11th fairway, I'm like, 'Man, Tiger's doing it!'
 I was incredibly happy for him.
 At the same point in time I'm still trying to win a golf tournament, right?"

 DeChambeau finished second.
 Woods' magic moment ended on the 16th hole, when he drove the ball out of bounds.